 John "Mad Jack" Fuller, like many wealthy landowners of his time, entered the political arena and sat for parliament.
 His cousin, Hans Sloane encouraged him to sit for Southampton in 1780.
 In 1796, Fuller was appointed High Sheriff of Sussex, for a period of one year, and in 1798, he raised a troop of Sussex Gentlemen and Yeomanry Cavalry.
-In 1801, Sir George Shiffner, Fuller's cousin's husband, invited him to stand for Sussex.
+In 1801, Sir George Shiffner, husband of Fuller's second cousin Mary Bridger, invited him to stand for parliament once again, this time for Sussex.

 Given Fuller's ebullient and obstreperous personality, it is not surprising that he was considered a "character" in the House of Commons and got involved with more than one heated exchange.
 It is said that he rode from Rose Hill, his home in Brightling, Sussex to Westminster in grand style.